-In December, we have a Giving Tree in our sanctuary to collect items (socks, mittens, hats, etc.) to benefit those in need in Middletown through St. Vincent De Paul.
+In December, we have a Giving Tree in our sanctuary to collect items (socks, mittens, hats, etc.) to benefit those in need.
 We donate our Christmas Eve offering to the Retired Ministers' Funds of the American Baptist Churches and the United Church of Christ.
 And we support the Colchester Social Services program Santa Anonymous by providing requested Christmas gifts to children in our community.

 In February, we observe Souper Bowl Sunday and collect canned goods and soup to benefit the Colchester Food Bank.

 In March and April (during Lent), we often donate hygiene items for the Prison

 Fellowship Ministry to support both men and women.

 We give thanks for the work of My Brother's Keeper who gather weekly throughout the year to make sleeping bags for the homeless population of Eastern Connecticut and beyond.